 About the author

-Fabian Pineda, P.E. is the Founder and Managing Director of Altus Dexter and has more than 18 years of experience in project management, design, operation, reliability, and maintenance of electrical systems for oil, gas and marine service.
+Fabian Pineda, P.E., is the Founder and Managing Director of Altus Dexter.
+He has extensive experience in project management, design, operation, reliability, and maintenance of electrical systems for industrial, oil, gas and offshore applications.

 We also recommend